SebastianCrow/nft/README.md

 ## Main points :tada:

-- App loads first 20 NFT listings from the API and displays it as cards in the responsive grid
+- App loads first 20 NFT listings from the API and displays it as cards in the responsive virtualized grid
 - Next items are fetched from the API endpoint on demand when user scrolls down the page (infinite scrolling)
-- The grid is virtualized so it the total items count doesn't matter because it doesn't hurt performance
+- The grid is virtualized so the total items count doesn't matter because it doesn't hurt performance
 - User can search NFT names.
 The search is performed on the client side (a direct lowercase string match)
 - Failed requests to the API endpoint are retried infinitely every `500ms`